yixuan-zheng/blood-vessel-segmentation/README.md

 # Blood Vessel Segmentation - 3D Medical Imaging Project

 This repository contains my work for the Kaggle competition titled **"SenNet + HOA - Hacking the Human Vasculature in 3D"**.
 The goal of this project is to develop a robust machine learning model capable of segmenting blood vessels from 3D medical imaging data of human kidneys.
-Below, I describe the dataset, the preprocessing steps, the model architecture, training methodology, and results.
+Below, I describe the dataset, the preprocessing steps, the model architecture, training methodology, and results (Project originally completed in December 2023.
+Uploaded to GitHub in October 2024 for portfolio purposes).

 ## Project Overview